yakupcanatalar/Edu-Bridge/README.md

 # EduBridge

+"EduBridge" is a combination of the words "edu" (education) and "bridge."
+It represents a platform that brings together various resources in the education sector and provides a connection between students and teachers.
+In other words, it functions as a bridge in the education world.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding